Liveness Detection: Definition and Use in Compliance

 What is Liveness Detection?

 Liveness detection is a biometric verification control that confirms the subject of an identity check is a physically present person, not a spoofed representation such as a printed photograph, a video replay, or a silicone mask.
-The check runs at the point of remote onboarding, before identity documents are accepted, and it sits at the center of any compliant Know Your Customer (KYC) program that accepts customers digitally.
+It sits inside the identity proofing stage of Know Your Customer (KYC), between document capture and customer due diligence.
+When a customer submits an identity document remotely, liveness detection is the mechanism that confirms the person holding that document is the person claiming to be them.

 The technology works by analyzing a biometric sample for signs of life.
 Two broad approaches exist.